 Think of KEEPER BALM like a confident girlfriend who likes hanging out with you, but won’t try to turn you into something you don’t want to be.

 The end result is a goalkeeper glove that maintains it’s natural moisture and pliability, while enhancing the grip – FOREVER.

 Question & Answer

 Q: So, why do professional goalkeepers use Vaseline, if it will ruin their gloves?

 A: #1.
 Vaseline is readily available the locker room.

 #2.
 They have new gloves at their disposal, so they don’t care.
 If a goalkeeper has a great game, he may instruct the equipment manager to wash and prepare those same gloves for the next game, but the first loss or tie, will see those gloves in the trash bin or the stands.
 Pros NEVER see the long term damage caused by Vaseline… or even care.

 Q: Why a stick of balm and not a spray?

 A: To put the same ingredients found in KEEPER BALM into a spray bottle, you have to mix it with water.
 Essentially, you are mixing oil and water, which requires an “emulsifier“.
 The emulsifier is the element that puts itself between the oil molecule and the water molecule.
 The problem with this process is that the ingredients used in KEEPER BALM are modified by the emulsifier, turning it into an emollient – or skin softener.

-You’ll notice that, with goalkeeper glove sprays, after the initial application dries, the stickiness wears off, and the gloves feel silky.
-Try some glove spray on your hands: If you spray glove spray on your hands, it’s grippy at first, then sticky, then silky smooth.
+You’ll notice that with goalkeeper glove sprays, after the initial application dries, the stickiness wears off, and the gloves feel silky.
+That's the emulsifier in the product.
+Try some glove spray on your hands: If you spray glove spray on your hands, it’s grippy at first, then sticky, then silky smooth and slick.